station-10/ds-uberhacks/README.md

 Makefile from [Yuxiang Gong's tutorial](https://medium.com/@ygong/create-virtualenv-for-data-science-projects-with-one-command-only-7bec3548419f) which is also probably a good place to start for learning more about it.
 7. Remember...
 Make is pre-installed on linux, available via XCode on mac and via choco on Windows!
+8. Last thing I promise! `nbstripout` is awesome and will remove your notebook output cells from git so you don't commit sensitive data.
+EVERYONE should be using it!
+In hindsight, it should have made the top 10.
+Maybe next time...

 ### More Uberhacky Things...